Virtual wall – CDG Express – Eiffage Fondations & NGE GC

 Within the scope of application of the worksite on an operated railway site, the implementation of the "virtual barrier" system has concretely enabled:

 - to secure the evolution of construction machinery and equipment and all lifting or handling operations near the railway tracks in circulation,

-- to monitor any movement of construction machinery and equipment (lifting, handling, etc.) and to trace any alerts of penetration into the prohibited perimeter(s),
+- to monitor any movement of construction machinery and equipment (lifting, handling, etc.) and to trace any alerts of entrance into the prohibited perimeter(s),

 - to increase the awareness of the site stakeholders on the permanence of the railway risks associated with the works.